Pylons/pyramid/docs/narr/project.rst

    ``myproject.models.MyModel`` (forming a full Python dotted-path name to the ``MyModel`` class).
 Likewise the shortcut ``.views.my_view`` could be replaced with ``myproject.views.my_view``.

    The view declaration also names a ``renderer``, which in this case is a template that will be used to render the result of the view callable.
+This particular view delcaration points at ``templates/mytemplate.pt``, which is a *relative* file specification (it's relative to the directory in which the ``configure.zcml`` file lives).
+The template file it points at is a :term:`Chameleon` ZPT template file.

 #.
 Lines 12-15 register a static view, which will register a view
-   which serves up the files from the static directory in the package.
+   which serves up the files from the ``templates/static`` directory relative to the directory in which the ``configure.zcml`` file lives.

+#.
+Line 17 ends the ``configure`` root tag.

 ``views.py``
 ~~~~~~~~~~~~